 How can influencers most effectively disclose this information?

-Here are some requirements from the FTC when it comes to sponsorship disclosures:
+Here are some requirements from the FTC influencer marketing practices:

 - It has to be clearly stated so it’s obvious to followers that influencers’ content is sponsored.
 For example: “Thanks XYZ company for sending me this product,” and not just “Thanks XYZ company!”